What is credit insurance?

 Is a credit insurance policy different from other types of insurance?

-With most types of business insurance, such as employers’ liability or buildings insurance policies, the provider has little contact with their policyholder between renewal times, unless they receive a claim.
+Yes.
+With most types of business insurance, such as employers’ liability or buildings insurance policies, you have little contact with the insurer between renewals, unless you make a claim.

-By contrast, the best credit insurers actively support a company’s trading throughout the year and provide an early warning system about changes in the risk status of customers so it can avoid foreseeable losses.
+By contrast, the best credit insurers actively support your trading throughout the year and provide an early warning system should changes in the risk status of customers occur.
+This help you avoid foreseeable losses.

 To be effective, credit insurance should be a partnership between both parties.
-The policyholder tells the insurer about customers’ payment behaviour and notifies overdue payments.
-The insurer feeds this customer information into its database alongside data from other sources, such as financial statements and public records.
+You tell the insurer about customers’ payment behaviour and notify the insurer of overdue payments and the insurer feeds this customer information into its database, alongside data from other sources, such as financial statements and public records.

 There are credit insurance policies to suit all budgets.
-Trade credit insurance cost is referred to as premium and is generally set according to turnover and business profile – including industry sector, number of customers and previous loss history.
+Trade credit insurance cost is referred to as premium and is generally set according to your turnover and business profile, including industry sector, number of customers and previous loss history.

-After an assessment, the credit insurer will provide a quote that sets out price and policy terms, including amount of cover, level of self-retention (typically 10%), and whether there’s a deductible or minimum threshold for claims.
+After an assessment, we will provide a quote that sets out price and policy terms, including amount of cover, level of self-retention (typically 10%), and whether there’s a deductible or minimum threshold for claims.
 Contact us to get a quote today.

 Is credit insurance right for your company?

 Whatever sector you work in, Coface credit insurance policies are taken out specifically for your situation.
-Coface not only offers credit insurance for the United Kingdom and Ireland, but also companies that operate internationally can take out credit insurance with Coface.
-This also allows your company to grow safely internationally.
+Coface not only offers credit insurance for the United Kingdom and Ireland, but also companies that operate internationally, this also allows your company to grow safely into new foreign markets.